Creating an Interactive Eurozones Map with .NET

 Description

 In this iteration of the app, I focused on a dynamic map feature.
-The checkboxes now control the list of countries on the map as well as what’s in the table.
+The check boxes control the list of countries on the map as well as the results in the table.
 I found this solution with LeafletForBlazor, a wrapper for the 3rd party Leaflet.js library.
 The documentation was scattered, but it was good enough to build some moderately advanced features like custom polygons.

-On top of my knowledge of Blazor, I built a stronger understanding of JSON deserialization, using maps, polygons, and other features of Leaflet, and git and deployment to Azure App Service.
+On top of my knowledge of Blazor, I built a stronger understanding of JSON deserialization, using maps, polygons, and other features of Leaflet, and git and deployment (first in Azure App Service, then to a Cloudways shared server).

 Technologies Used